HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 ## combineRests

-  * The combineRests parameter operates similarly to the combineUnisons parameter, where any rests in the piece that does not preceed the first non-rest note are combined with neighboring rests, such as three whole rest measures in a row.
+  * The combineRests parameter operates similarly to the combineUnisons parameter, where any rests in the piece that does not preceed the first non-rest note are combined with neighboring rests (e.g. three whole rest measures in a row).
   * By default, the combineRests parameter of the `notes()` function is set to True, and can be controlled similarly to the `combineUnison` parameter by the following code:

 `piece.notes(combineRests = True/False)`